 9. Tussar Silk

-The Tussar silk sarees are famous among the tribal people of India and are derived from a type of silkworm which is only found in South Asia.
+The Tussar exclusive silk fabric sarees are famous among the tribal people of India and are derived from a type of silkworm which is only found in South Asia.
 The Tussar silk sarees are mostly available in neutral tones such as beige and off-white.
 One can combine them with a contrasting color such as bright pink or red for getting the perfect bridal look.

 Types of Wedding Sarees

 Above were the different types of sarees that are suitable for wearing at a wedding.
 You can choose wedding sarees based on the type and theme of the wedding.
 Another good option is designer Indian lehenga choli for your wedding.